Bismuth subcitrate/metronidazole/tetracycline (By mouth)

 Bismuth Subcitrate Potassium (BIZ-muth sub-SIT-rate poe-TAS-ee-um), Metronidazole (met-roe-NYE-da-zole), Tetracycline Hydrochloride (tet-ra-SYE-kleen hye-droe-KLOR-ide)

 PyleraThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to bismuth, metronidazole, or tetracycline, or if you are pregnant or breastfeeding.

 How to Use This Medicine:

-- It is best to take this medicine after meals and at bedtime.
+- Each dose contains 3 capsules.
+You will take all 3 capsules 4 times each day for 10 days.
+It is best to take this medicine after meals and at bedtime.

 - Swallow the capsules whole and with a full glass (8 ounces) of water.
 Do not crush, break, or chew the capsules.

-- Drink extra fluids to help prevent irritation or ulcers in the esophagus (the tube between the throat and stomach).
+- Drink extra liquids to help prevent irritation or ulcers in your esophagus.

 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.